Logo Copyright © 2007 NCCG - All Rights Reserved

 Spiritual Warfare

 We live in the last days when a spiritual war is being waged between the powers of good and evil for the possession of the souls of men and women everywhere.
 It is a war of life and death.
-The present world system, which is rapidly evolving towards a One World Dictatorship under the control of evil powers, will be short-lived, but at its apex ruin millions of lives, as the very first of the revelations of this book attests.
+The present world system, which is rapidly evolving towards a One World Dictatorship under the control of evil powers, will be short-lived, but at its apex will ruin millions of lives, as the very first of the revelation of this book attests.

 This contest begins in the mind of man.
 Our language is being subtlely changed so that evil, using the vocubulary of good, is able to masquerade as good itself.
 Even Christian terminology has, as we have said, been hijacked and is being used to create a false Christianity in the world.
 And this false Christianity is expanding rapidly, deceiving millions.